 It’s hamantashen time at our place.

-The Jewish Festival of Purim falls in February or March.
+The Jewish Festival of Purim falls on the 11th March this year.
 Hamantashen is the name for the sweet three-cornered filled pastry served at Purim, representing the ears of Haman, the villain of this festival.

-Here is our wonderful recipe for fail proof hamantshen.
+Here is our wonderful recipe from Evy Royal for fail proof hamantashen.
 Fill them with chocolate, jam, povidl (buy at gourmet produce stores or make your own), walnuts and sugar, poppyseed (a favourite filling is in Elisabeth’s beigli in our book), nutella and sultanas…whatever takes your fancy!
 We are sharing my mum Yolan’s fabulous hamantashen filling below – dried fruit with a hint of chocolate.

 225 g (1 ½ cups) plain flour